apostrophecms/docs/docs/guide/core-widgets.md

 The rich text widget provides a space for entering and editing formatted text.
 Editors can update its content directly in-context.

 There are many text formatting features that you can configure for rich text widgets.
-These editor options are configured in two widget options: [`toolbar`](#configuring-the-toolbar) and [`styles`](#configuring-text-styles).
+These editor options are configured in three widget options: [`toolbar`](#configuring-the-toolbar), [`styles`](#configuring-text-styles), and [`linkWithType`](#allowing-links-to-specific-piece-types).
 Add these to the widget configuration object when adding an area field.

 ```js
 // modules/@apostrophecms/home-page/index.js